-Module 2 - Understanding the Discipline of Natural Science (10hrs)
+Module 2 - Conceptual background of Natural Science(15hrs)

-- 2.1 Meaning, nature and scope of Natural science as a domain of enquiry, dynamic body of knowledge and as a process of constructing knowledge. - 2.2 Paradigm shift in the nature of life science product to process, inter dependency of product and process.-scientific method - 2.3 Natural sciences and societyNatural Science for environment, health and hygiene, raising the standard of living.(Population control, effecting social changes, removal of superstitions, agriculture).
+- 2.1 Meaning, nature and scope of Natural science as a domain of enquiry, dynamic body of knowledge and as a process of constructing knowledge. - 2.2 Paradigm shift in the nature of life science product to process, inter dependency of product and process.-scientific method. - 2.3 Natural sciences and society- Natural Science for environment, health and hygiene, raising the standard of living.
+(Population control, effecting social changes, removal of superstitions, agriculture).

-Module 3 - Aims and Objectives of Teaching Natural Science (10hrs)
+Module 3 - Inter and Intra Disciplinary Nature of Natural Science (10hrs)